Andrew0Hill/Andrew0Hill/README.md

 My name is Andrew, and I'm a research software engineer working for [CIDA](https://coloradosph.cuanschutz.edu/research-and-practice/centers-programs/cida) in the Colorado School of Public Health.

-I'm passionate about building software and tools that enable high-quality health research, and so far I've been lucky enough to have a career doing just that.
+I'm passionate about building software, models, and tools that enable high-quality health research, and so far I've been lucky enough to build a career doing just that.

 ### 💼 Current Work:
 - 🧬 Conducting analyses of biobank genomic data